Petr-Chalupa/JTileEngine/docs/raw/manual.typ

 ├── ui/             # JavaFX GUI
 │   └── pom.xml
 ```
-This design was chosen, because it allows to change the GUI more easily, while not interfering with the engine itself.
+This design was chosen because it allows the graphical user interface to be changed more easily, while not interfering with the engine itself.

 == User interface
 - Contains the JavaFX front-end logic and layout
 - Depends on the `engine` module
 - The main entry point is `ui.App`
 \
-Layout of the graphical user interface was built by *Gluon Scene Builder* and therefore different screens are also different `fxml` files.
-These interface is styled mostly by `CSS` for its convenience and better scalability (sharing styles across files etc.).
+Layout of the GUI was built by *Gluon Scene Builder* and therefore different screens are also different `fxml` files.
+These interface are mostly styled by `CSS` for its convenience and better scalability (sharing styles across files etc.).
+Every screen has its own style sheet, and there is one style sheet containing general shared styles.

 #pagebreak()

 /* ------------------------------------ */

 === Main Menu
-This screen is the application’s landing page.
+This screen is the application’s landing page. \
 Functions:
-- Start the game (opens the *Level Menu* with built-in levels pre-selected)
+- Start game (opens the *Level Menu* with built-in levels pre-selected)
 - Access *Settings* and *Level Editor*

 === Level Menu
-This screen is where the users can select which level to play.
-There is a toggle button to switch between built-in levels and custom (imported or created) levels.
+This screen is where user can select which level to play.
+There is a toggle button to switch between built-in and custom (imported or created) levels.

 === Level Editor
 This screen consists of two parts.
 Firstly, there is a level selection box and secondly the actual editor.
-User can select from already loaded custom levels or import or create a new level.
-The editor itself is divided into config settings and map editor.
+User can select from already loaded custom levels, import or create a new level.
+The editor itself is divided into configuration settings and map editor.

 === Settings
-This screen is used to allow user to change the engine-wide settings regarding rendered tile size, logging or rendering debug information.
-The settings are used directly without the need to restart the app and are also reloaded on startup.
+This screen allows user to change the engine-wide settings regarding rendered tile size, logging or rendering debug information.
+The settings are used directly without the need to restart the app and they are also reloaded on startup.

 #pagebreak()

 /* ------------------------------------ */

 === Game view
-This screen is used to render the actual game to.
-Game can be paused by the `ESC` key or by clicking on the pause button in the left upper corner of the screen.
+This screen is where the actual game is rendered to.
+The game can be paused by pressing the `ESC` key or by clicking on the pause button in the left upper corner of the screen.

 #v(1em)
 #figure(